 Stack is a linear data structure in which the insertion and deletion operations are performed at only one end.
-In a stack, adding and removing of elements are performed at single position which is known as "top".
-That means, new element is added at top of the stack and an element is removed from the top of the stack.
+In a stack, adding and removing of elements are performed at a single position which is known as "top".
+That means, a new element is added at top of the stack and an element is removed from the top of the stack.
 In stack, the insertion and deletion operations are performed based on LIFO (Last In First Out) principle.

 In a stack, the insertion operation is performed using a function called "push" and deletion operation is performed using a function called "pop".

-In the figure, PUSH and POP operations are performed at top position in the stack.
+In the figure, PUSH and POP operations are performed at a top position in the stack.
 That means, both the insertion and deletion operations are performed at one end (i.e., at Top)